-This Privacy Program describes how medical information about you may be used and disclosed by Carter BloodCare (CBC) and how you may get access to this information.
+This Privacy Program describes how covered medical information may be used and disclosed by Carter BloodCare (CBC) and how you may get access to this information.
 Please review this notice carefully.
 If you have any questions about this Notice, please contact us at:

 Attention: Privacy Officer